 As a couple Brandon and I have come up with little ways to keep those beasts way – at least most of the time.

 - When we are listening too or speaking with each other we keep in the back of our mind, I love you (even if we are upset).
 It is very simple but helps so much!

 - Embrace discomfort.
 That icky feeling of “I’m not able to hold my own” in the conversation anymore.
 This feeling is not true as long as we stay calm.
 We breathe and think before we talk.
 This one has to be practiced but it is so worth it.
 When we pause before we speak it makes us appear to be wise, intentional, thoughtful, mindful and intelligent.
 Hello, those are all great!
 But what is more important is it gives us time to really look at a situation.
 To not over react, to use empathy, to control ourselves and to truly love the other person.

 - No cursing.
 This may sound small and silly, but not cursing helps the situation deescalate.
 Brandon and I both feel that cursing at the other shows disrespect and total lack of self-control.

 - We welcome feedback by asking genuine questions with a genuine tone of humility (mindfulness comes in here big time).
 Instead of cursing and letting ourself get even more upset we will humble ourselves to ask a genuine questions like:

 When you said __(fill in the blank)__ with the tone of __(fill in the blank)__ what did I do to cause you to react that way?

 This can really help to bring the communication to light.
 The other person may not have even know they had a tone in their voice that you interpreted a certain way.
 That single statement can take what could have become an argument and turn it into a love building moment that will then lead to real romantic notions of happily ever after!

-Bonus Note: Remember the beast in the valley are sneaky so don’t hate yourself or the other person if they sneak up and you fail to defeat it, instead use that time to cultivate a culture of forgiveness.
+Bonus Note: Remember the beasts in the valley are sneaky so don’t hate yourself or the other person if they sneak up and you fail to defeat it, instead use that time to cultivate a culture of forgiveness.